-Area Flood Experience Description Dawson County The floods of 1954 and 1955 caused significant flooding in the City of Lamesa.
-In addition to the floodplain of Sulphur Springs Draw, there are several other flood-prone areas within the city.
-They are in the vicinity of playa lakes where flooding occurs as a result of runoff into the lakes Ector County Major storms in the Odessa area are characterized by heavy rainfall from frontal-type storms.
+Area Flood Experience Description Ector County Major storms in the Odessa area are characterized by heavy rainfall from frontal-type storms.
 Major flooding can be produced by these localized thunderstorms, which may occur at any time during the year but are more prevalent in the spring and summer months.
 Significant flooding occurred in 1936, 1959, 1978, 1979, and 1986.
 In September 2004, flash flooding in the City of Odessa caused the closure of many city roads.
 A significant flood event occurred in May 2007 that damaged homes and closed roads throughout the county.
 Howard County The storm of May 10, 1957, produced heavy rains throughout Howard County over a 24-hour period.
 At one location, 4.5 inches of rainfall was recorded.
 This storm caused flooding on Beals Creek at Big Spring.
 The flood was the maximum recorded during the period of record for stream flow measurements at and above Big Spring by the U.S. Geological Survey (USGS).
 The U.S. Army Corps of Engineers (USACE) estimated the discharge of this flood to be 6,600 cubic feet per second (cfs) with an estimated recurrence interval of approximately 30 years.
 Flooding that occurs on the tributaries of Beals Creek in and around Big Spring is often elevated by flooding from Beals Creek, due to the backwater effect that results.
 The City of Big Spring has constructed nine flood detention reservoirs on small tributaries south of the central business district.
 Midland County Most of Midland County's flood problems occur because of the combination of intense localized storms and the flat topography.
 Based on interviews with local residents, major flooding occurred in 1936.
 Other floods of note occurred in 1959, 1978, 1979, and 1986.

-Area Flood Experience Description Scurry County Three major floods in Snyder occurred on June 19,1938, June 12, 1967, and August 13, 1972.
+Scurry County Three major floods in Snyder occurred on June 19,1938, June 12, 1967, and August 13, 1972.
 The flood of June 19,1938, was the largest and most destructive of the three.
 The peak flow of the August 13, 1972, flood was measured to be 37,000 cfs at the 37th Street bridge at an elevation of 2,109.16 feet mean sea level (MSL).
 The calculated 0.2% annual chance profile for Deep Creek at the 37th Street bridge has a peak discharge of 37,200 cfs at an elevation of 2,109.31 feet MSL.

-Tom Green County Tom Green County, particularly San Angelo, has experienced loss of life and physical property due to flooding along its major streams.
+Area Flood Experience Description Tom Green County Tom Green County, particularly San Angelo, has experienced loss of life and physical property due to flooding along its major streams.
 The earliest flood of considerable size of which definite knowledge is available occurred in June 1853.
 Other large floods known to have occurred include the disastrous Ben Ficklin flood of 1882, which destroyed that community; and floods in May 1884, October 1896, April 1900, August 1906, September 1936, July 1938, April-June 1957, and September to October 1959.
 The flood of September 14-19, 1936, was the most damaging flood on record on the Concho River at San Angelo.
 The 1906 flood with an estimated discharge of 246,000 (cfs) was the largest flood of record.
 The 1957 flood with a peak discharge of 106,000 on May 9 at the San Angelo stream gage was partially reduced by the O.C.
 Fisher Lake, which allowed no discharge from the North Concho River.